Warpten/aoc/README.md

 ## 05

 Could unfortunately not reuse `02` so I rewrote it.
 Jump handling is kind of crude but it does the job.
 It took me a stupid amount of time to understand inputs and outputs and I'm not sure I got them right.

+## 06

+To do.
+Had a hard time understanding the problem statement and that just pissed me off.

+## 07

+Only did step 1 and got too lazy.

+## 08

+Too lazy to even open AoC.

+## 09

+intcode is easy